 In response to feedback from self-advocates, we will offer training on topics that people need.
 To ensure all self-advocates statewide receive the same information, at least one training will take place in each region every quarter.
 Self-advocates are encouraged to contact the regional advocacy specialists for support for any individual issue about DDA.

-- Do you understand how your IP is written?
+- Do you understand how your PCP is written?

 - Do you want to know how to get different or more services from DDA?

 - Do you want someone to explain DDA processes in terms that make sense to you?

 - Do you just need support to fill out DDA paperwork?

 To get answers and support: We, the regional advocacy specialists are here to assist.

 Jessica Stine is the Western Maryland Regional Advocacy Specialist.
 As a vision-impaired person, Jessica uses adaptive technology and braille.
 She graduated with an associate degree in general studies and earned a paralegal certificate.
 Jessica helped start an advocacy group.
 She is the recipient of the SelfAdvocate of the Year Award and Award for Using Technology in the workplace.
 She brings determination, strength, and compassion in supporting people who access disabilities services.

 Cheryl Gottlieb is the Central Maryland Regional Advocacy Specialist.
 She began her career in advocacy as a high school student when she participated in a countywide self-advocacy program offered by her school system.
 Cheryl has an associate degree in general studies.
 Cheryl’s passion for disability rights includes meet the Teamcoordinating awareness events for youth, training community professionals, and advocating for state and federal legislation to help people with disabilities to live in their own homes.
 She previously worked for Our Own, Inc. of Baltimore facilitating peer support groups for people with psychiatric disabilities.